 * Remove dead or rotting trees and branches that could fall and cause injury or damage during a severe thunderstorm.

-* Develop an emergency communications plan so family members know who call during severe thunderstorms.
+* Develop an emergency communications plan so family members know who call during severe thunderstorms.* If a thunderstorm is likely in your area, postpone outdoor activities.

 * Secure outdoor objects that could blow away or cause damage.